What is Functional Testing? Types and Example (Full Guide)

 Regression Testing

 Regression testing makes sure that the addition of new code does not break existing functionalities.
-In other words, did your new code cause the quality of your application to “regress” or go backwards?
-Regression tests target the changes that were made and ensure the whole application continues to remain stable and function as expected.
+In other words, did your new code cause the quality of your application to “regress” or go backward?
+Regression tests focus on recent changes and ensure that the whole application remains stable and functions as expected.

 User Acceptance Testing (UAT)/Beta Testing

 Usability testing involves exposing your application to a limited group of real users in a production environment.
-The feedback from these live users – who have no prior experience with the application and may discover critical bugs that were unknown to internal teams – is used to make further changes to the application before a full launch.
+Teams use feedback from live users—who have no prior experience with the application and may uncover critical bugs unknown to internal teams—to make further changes before a full launch.

 UI/UX Testing

-UI/UX testing evaluates the graphical user interface of the application.
-The performance of UI components such as menus, buttons, text fields and more are verified to ensure that the user experience is ideal for the application’s users.
+UI/UX testing evaluates the application’s graphical user interface.
+The performance of UI components such as menus, buttons, text fields, and more are verified to ensure that the user experience is ideal for the application’s users.
 UI/UX testing is also known as visual testing and can be manual or automated.

 How to Perform Functional Testing